ypid/fdeunlock/docs/host_checkers.rst

   Note that the link layer address is typically capturable and spoofable in a local network.

+.. _fdeunlock__ref_UnauthenticatedLatencyChecker:

+``UnauthenticatedLatencyChecker``
+  Checks the round trip time measured by :command:`fping` based on one ICMP packet if it is within expected boundaries.

+  The default boundaries is 1.0 ms and can be configured using the ``unauthenticated_latency_deviation`` configuration option which is a float number representing the time deviation in ms.

+  The intention of this check together with the :ref:`AuthenticatedLatencyChecker <fdeunlock__ref_AuthenticatedLatencyChecker>` is to detect a variant of an `evil maid attack`_ where the host you think you are just unlocking is not the one you are actually unlocking.
+  Such an attack might have different latency characteristics because even the most advanced adversary is still bound by the law of physics.
+  For reference, the speed of light is 300 km/ms.

 SSH based checkers
 ------------------

+.. _fdeunlock__ref_AuthenticatedLatencyChecker:

+``AuthenticatedLatencyChecker``
+  Measure the latency over SSH and check if it is within expected boundaries.

+  The default boundaries are 10.0 ms and can be configured using the ``authenticated_latency_deviation`` configuration option which is a float number representing the time deviation in ms.

+  Refer to :ref:`UnauthenticatedLatencyChecker
+  <fdeunlock__ref_UnauthenticatedLatencyChecker>` for the background.

 .. _fdeunlock__ref_ChecksumChecker: